BinaryExecutioner/BinaryExecutioner.github.io/_posts/2024-12-06-HTB_Return.md

 The service did not respond to the start or control request in a timely fashion.
 ```

-> 💡 **Note**: When executing the command sc start vss, it is important to explicitly specify sc.exe for the command to work correctly.
+> ðŸ’¡ **Note**: When executing the command sc start vss, it is important to explicitly specify sc.exe for the command to work correctly.
 Simply using sc will not be sufficient.

 However, the obtained shell terminated after a few seconds.
 To resolve this issue, I proceeded to upload a Meterpreter shell for further exploitation.